-The fourth season of the smash hit Netflix drama, which dramatises the lives of the British royal family, is set to air in the latter half of this year, with filming having already begun.
+The fourth season of the smash hit drama, which dramatises the lives of the British royal family, has dropped on Netflix and we're currently working through the episodes at a rapid rate.

 The iconic programme recreates the chronicles of Queen Elizabeth II’s reign, with Olivia Colman playing the monarch in season three and four.
 She took over from Claire Foy who starred in the first two seasons.